stano45/p4containerflow/REPORT.md

 the connected clients count stays at 2, confirming both the app’s and producer’s TCP connections to the Redis DB have been preserved.

+### The Kubernetes network model

+Before we dive into the Kubernetes integration, it is important to understand the Kubernetes network model, and how load balancing is handled in practice.
+This is how Kubernetes networking is described in the [official documentation](https://kubernetes.io/docs/concepts/services-networking/):

+> Every Pod in a cluster gets its own unique cluster-wide IP address (one address per IP address family).
+This means you do not need to explicitly create links between Pods and you almost never need to deal with mapping container ports to host ports.
+This creates a clean, backwards-compatible model where Pods can be treated much like VMs or physical hosts from the perspectives of port allocation, naming, service discovery, load balancing, application configuration, and migration.

+This model is similar to what we have deployed in previous examples, where each pod was assigned a unique IP address, while the pod network interface is often a bridge.
+However, the pod IP is allocated by Kubernetes.
+We will discuss the implications of this in the next section.

+Furthermore, it is important to understand how load balancing is handled in Kubernetes.
+As always, there are multiple options.
+Firstly, it is possible to create a `Service` of type `LoadBalancer`.
+The load balancer is implemented by the cloud provider and is usually a proprietary component, and it cannot be deployed locally without extra effort.

+Therefore, evaluated various open source solutions to Kubernetes  to assess how we can approach the integration of the BMv2 switch into the Kubernetes ecosystem.

+Firstly, we looked at [MetalLB](https://metallb.universe.tf/), which provides a load balancer implementation for bare metal clusters.
+Using MetalLB in layer 2 mode, all service traffic is routed to a single node, where `kube-proxy` spreads the traffic to pods.
+This model could be potentially extended by integrating a BMv2 switch running our P4 load load balancer program.

+Secondly, Kubernetes provides a Gateway API implementation that includes protocol-specific Route resources such as [TCPRoute](https://gateway-api.sigs.k8s.io/guides/tcp/) allowing to forward a TCP stream to a specified backend.
+Since this is similar to the goal of this project, a potential approach could be to modify this functionality to route traffic to a BMv2 switch.

+Lastly, it is possible to build a solution similar to [kube-router](https://github.com/cloudnativelabs/kube-router).
+The kube-router solution is deployed on the cluster as a `DaemonSet`, which means that all nodes run a copy of the pod (see the [Kubernetes docs](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) for more information).
+Kube-router uses the standard Linux networking stack (as discussed in a previous section), which makes it more straightforward to use than solutions using SDN or overlays.

+Because of the simplicity of the kube-router solution, and the potential ease of replacing it with a controller using the BMv2 software switch, we decided to first deploy kube-router, and then look at possibilites of replacing it with a custom solution.

 ### Initial Kubernetes integration
 Relevant PRs:
 - https://github.com/stano45/p4containerflow/pull/21